j05u3/whatsapp-cloud-api-express/README.md

 If you are using serverless I suggest to set min instances (in Google Cloud Functions) or reserved concurrency (in AWS) to at least 1 (~4 USD or less in monthly cost) so your bot responds fast without being affected by cold starts.

+Make sure to **only allowlist** the Facebook IPs in your serverless environment.
+See [here](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks/#ip-addresses) for the IPs.

 ## Related work

 I built an open-source [chats visualization frontend here](https://github.com/j05u3/chats_manager) that you can use to visualize your chats, it's compatible with this library ✌️.